39 Coastal Decorating Ideas for Your Beach Home

 13. Coastal Kitchen Ideas

-Incorporate natural textures like woven grass or rattan into your kitchen decor; consider using open shelving to display your baskets with dishware and cookbooks.
+Incorporate natural textures, such as woven grass or rattan, into your kitchen decor.
+Consider using open shelving to display your baskets alongside dishware and cookbooks.
 Choose light fixtures that evoke the feeling of being near the water, such as lanterns or pendant lights with seagrass shades.
+Add some plants to bring some of the outdoors inside – succulents and tropical foliage are excellent choices for a coastal kitchen.

 Modern Coastal Kitchen with Blue Cabinets